microsoft/aitour26-WRK560-modernize-your-data-estate-ms-fabric-azure-databricks-and-microsoft-foundry/lab/README.md

 ## Lab Overview

-This lab demonstrates a cloud-native analytics solution using Microsoft Fabric with Copilot and Azure Databricks, designed for cost-efficiency and performance.
+This lab demonstrates a cloud-native analytics solution using Microsoft Fabric with Copilot, designed for cost-efficiency and performance.
 It showcases how this architecture unifies data estates to accelerate value creation.

-The scenario centers on Zava, a regional DIY retailer acquiring Litware Inc., which holds curated marketing and sales data processed via Azure Databricks and stored in ADLS Gen2.
+The scenario centers on Zava, a regional DIY retailer acquiring Litware Inc., which holds curated marketing and sales data processed via data stored in ADLS Gen2.
 Zava also maintains customer churn data in the same storage layer.

 Through the exercises, you'll explore how Zava:

 - Ingests data from diverse sources into OneLake
 - Uses shortcuts to reference Litware’s existing data
 - Leverages Unity Catalog to understand and select relevant data
-- Mirrors selected data into OneLake via Azure Databricks Catalog
 - Builds LLM-powered chatbots to uncover market sentiment

 The lab begins on January 30th, as Zava’s new CEO, Kayo, responds to troubling KPIs: